Dodgers fans credit Jonas Brothers for saving World Series Game 2

 Dodgers bounce back with Game 2 World Series win

-The Toronto Blue Jays took Game 1 with a historic sixth-inning surge.
-The nine-run frame put the game out of reach as Toronto won 11-4.
-LA’s uncharacteristically poor pitching performance put the Dodgers in an early 0-1 hole against a dangerous Blue Jays team.
+The Toronto Blue Jays took Game 1 thanks to a historic sixth-inning surge.
+An uncharacteristically poor pitching performance put Los Angeles in an early 0-1 hole against a dangerous Blue Jays team.
 Derek Jeter called Game 2 a “must-win” for the Dodgers.

 Yoshinobu Yamamoto stepped up for LA with another gem.
 But Toronto’s ace Kevin Gausman was also dealing.
 The pair made MLB history as the first starters to each retire 17+ straight batters in a postseason game.

-Yamamoto and Gausman were locked in a 1-1 pitchers’ duel as each team looked for an edge.
-Enter the Jonas Brothers.
+Yamamoto and Gausman were locked in a 1-1 pitchers’ duel as both teams looked for an edge.
+And then the Jonas Brothers appeared.

 After the odd inning-changeover performance, everything fell apart for the Blue Jays.
 Gausman gave up solo homers to Will Smith and Max Muncy as the Dodgers took a 3-1 lead.
 LA then went up 5-1 in the eighth inning.

-Yamamoto threw his second straight complete game and the Dodgers took Game 2.
-With the series shifting to Los Angeles for Game 3, the Dodgers have the momentum.
+Yamamoto went the distance and the Dodgers took Game 2.
+With the series shifting to Los Angeles for Game 3, the Dodgers have momentum on their side.
 And fans credited the Jonas Brothers for the team’s good fortune.

 Cody Snavely wrote: